SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    >> assert(halfGray.green == 0.5)
    >> assert(halfGray.blue == 0.5)

-Note that it is not possible to call these initializers without using argument labels.
+Note that it isn't possible to call these initializers without using argument labels.
 Argument labels must always be used in an initializer if they are defined, and omitting them is a compile-time error: